 Help your customers cut through the heave sales pitch and give them something to giggle at.Don't want to be all salesy in your social media activities?
 Try injecting a little humor around your company or products.
 Click To Tweet

-Things to consider when incorporating humor
+Things to consider when incorporating humor into social media

 While an endlessly useful tool humor can all too easily go wrong, there is a fine line between funny and offensive and it is best to stay well away from that line and play it safe.